froghramar/froghramar.com/_posts/2025-12-11-json-based-resume-generator.markdown

     - automation
 ---

-# Why I Built a JSON-Based Resume Generator (And Why You Should Too)

 Over the years, I've updated my resume dozens of times.
 Each update meant opening a Word document, adjusting formatting, ensuring consistency across sections, and then converting to PDF.
 It was tedious, error-prone, and frankly, not how a developer should manage structured data.

 So I built something better: a JSON-based resume generator that separates content from presentation, validates data automatically, and outputs beautiful HTML and PDF versions with a single command.